 Before putting the first tile in place, you should have a design in mind.
 Divide the room in equal quarters with two chalk lines and measure the amount of tiles you'll need from there, or you can lay them out starting from the lines to better see their configuration.
 Remember to figure in grout lines when studying the layout.

 Mark the location as to where you will lay the first tile.
 Make it close to the door and center it or its grout line to the middle of the doorway.
-Keep balance in mind as you go to avoid using too many of the same size tiles in one area and avoid placing only narrow titles at the room's parameter.
+Keep balance in mind as you go to avoid using too many of the same-size tiles in one area and avoid placing only narrow tiles at the room's perimeter.

 Step 7: Carefully Lay Vinyl Tile Flooring

-Your first tile will dictate how the rest of your tiles look, so make sure to be precise about how and where you place it.
+Your first tile will determine the alignment of the rest of your tiles, so make sure to be precise about how and where you place it.
 As you work your way into the room, continue to set the tiles.
-When it comes to setting tile under the trim, you'll need to slide it underneath, but don't allow it to stick to the floor immediately because it will be too difficult to remove if you make a mistake.
+When it comes to setting tile under the trim, you'll need to slide it underneath, but if you're gluing the tile, don't allow it to touch the floor first or it will be too difficult to remove if you make a mistake.
 Instead, hold it slightly above the floor to gauge where it will land and place it down.

 Step 8: Cutting Into Vinyl Tile

 For awkwardly shaped spaces in the room, you may need to cut tiles.
 Before you do, make sure you have something underneath them so you don't cut through to the floor.
-Mark the area on the tile where you wish to cut and apply heat with a heat gun to remove that area.
 If you're cutting a straight edge, you can score where you wish to cut, and the tile will snap off at that line.
 You can use a utility knife for this purpose.

 Step 9: Use a Floor Roller to Set Vinyl Tile

-With a 100-pound floor roller, set the tiles.
+If you glued the tiles as opposed to snapping them together like laminate planks, use a 100-pound floor roller to embed the tiles firmly in the adhesive.
 Roll over each one twice to permanently affix it to the floor.
 If you don't own a roller of this size, you can rent one.
-Don't use a rolling pin or laminate roller — it needs to be heavy to secure the tiles in place.
+Don't use a rolling pin or laminate roller; it needs to be heavy to secure the tiles in place.

 Step 10: Hide the Transition

-At the floor's edges, place carpet bars to conceal the transition from one surface to the next using a hammer and hacksaw.
+At the floor's edges, place carpet bars using a hammer and hacksaw to conceal the transition from one surface to the next.

 Step 11: Grout the Tiles